[TOC]

 ---|---|---|

-ORDER_OFFSET_OPEN | Opened Position Orders | 0 |
+ORDER_OFFSET_OPEN | Open Position Orders | 0 |

-ORDER_OFFSET_CLOSE | Closed Position Orders | 1 |
+ORDER_OFFSET_CLOSE | Close Position Orders | 1 |

-In the trading strategy code, the strategy parameters set on the strategy interface are reflected in the form of global variables.
-JavaScript language can directly access the parameter values set or modified on the strategy interface, Python modify the global variables in the strategy need to use the global
+In the trading strategy codes, the strategy parameters set on the strategy interface are reflected in the form of global variables.
+JavaScript

 Parameter Types: